popphp/docs/user_guide/images.rst

 Before you choose which image adapter to use, you may have to determine which PHP image extensions are available for your application within its environment.
 There is an API to assist you with that.
-The following examples test each individual adapter to see if one is available, and if not, then moves on to the next:
+The following example tests for each individual adapter to see if one is available, and if not, then moves on to the next:

 .. code-block:: php